Photon-number-resolving segmented detectors based on single-photon avalanche-photodiodes: Introduction

 \section{Introduction}

-Quantum measurements are essential to quantum technology.
-Photon-Number-Resolution (PNR) has become a need in various fields including linear optical quantum computing \cite{Knill:2001aa}, quantum metrology and sensing\cite{Quantum_metrology}, quantum cryptography \cite{OBrien:2009aa}, quantum imaging\cite{BridaG.:2010aa}, and quantum communication \cite{Quantum_Communication} and conditional state preparation \cite{Conditional_state_preparation}. \\ A PNR detector produces a signal proportional to the number of incident photons.
-Currently, PNR detectors can be realized with silicon photomultipliers \cite{Ramilli:10}, superconducting nanowires \cite{Divochiy:2008aa, Superconduncting_3, Superconducting_multiplexing_nanowire}, linear mode avalanche photodiodes (APDs), quantum-dot field-effect transistors \cite{doi:10.1063/1.2735281,doi:10.1063/1.126745}, and transtion-edge sensors (TES) \cite{TES_2, Lita:08}.
-Several methods based on spatial- and time-multiplexing have been proposed for PNR measurements using APDs \cite{Achilles2003,Fitch03PRA, Piacentini:15, Superconducting_multiplexing_nanowire}. \\ In this paper we propose a way for PNR using segmented APDs with low dark currents.
-In the figure shown below we have APDs on waveguide.
-The set up whittles down n photons, one at a time.
+Quantum measurements are essential to quantum information science and technology.
+Photon-Number-Resolving (PNR) detection, in particular, fully exploiting the corpuscular nature of classically undulatory light, is key in quantum metrology and sensing \cite{Quantum_metrology} and quantum technologies \cite{Migdall_book}.

+A PNR detector produces a signal proportional to the number of incident photons.
+Photon-number-resolving detectors have been realized with superconducting transition-edge sensors (TES) \cite{TES_2, Lita:08}, silicon photomultipliers \cite{Ramilli:10}, superconducting nanowires \cite{Divochiy:2008aa, Superconduncting_3, Superconducting_multiplexing_nanowire,Nicolich2019}, linear mode avalanche photodiodes (SPADs), and quantum-dot field-effect transistors \cite{doi:10.1063/1.2735281,doi:10.1063/1.126745}.
+Moreover, methods based on spatial- and time-multiplexing of non-PNR detectors have been proposed for PNR measurements using SPADs \cite{Kok2001,Achilles2003,Fitch03PRA, Piacentini:15, Superconducting_multiplexing_nanowire}.
+Such proposals have been thoroughly modeled mathematically~\cite{Sperling2012,Sperling2012subbinomial,Kruse2017,Miatto2018}.

+In this paper we investigate the possibility of PNR detection using a segmented detector, constituted by waveguide-coupled, low-dark-current SPADs, as per Fig.~\ref{waveguide}.